JDBC-ODBC Bridge Connector for Power BI

 Using DirectQuery Option rather than Import

 Basically we will use ZappySys Data Gateway its part of ODBC PowerPack.
-We will then use Linked Server in SQL Server to Link API Service and then we will issue OPENROWSET queries from Power BI to SQL Server and it will then call JDBC-ODBC Bridge via ZappySys Data Gateway.
+We will then use Linked Server in SQL Server to Link API Service, then issue OPENROWSET queries from Power BI to SQL Server, and it will then call JDBC-ODBC Bridge via ZappySys Data Gateway.

 3. Click Get Data in Power BI, select SQL Server Database